kyouryuukunn/renpy-ActionEditor/README.md

              `subpixel`
                   Default True, if True, causes things to be drawn on the screen using subpixel positioning
+             'x_express'
+                 This should be callable, which is called with the shown timebase and the animation timebase, in seconds and return a number.
+The result of this is added to the x coordinate of the camera.
+             'y_express'
+                 This should be callable, which is called with the shown timebase and the animation timebase, in seconds and return a number.
+The result of this is added to the y coordinate of the camera.
+             'z_express'
+                 This should be callable, which is called with the shown timebase and the animation timebase, in seconds and return a number.
+The result of this is added to the z coordinate of the camera.
+             'rotate_express'
+                 This should be callable, which is called with the shown timebase and the animation timebase, in seconds and return a number.
+The result of this is added to the rotate coordinate of the camera.

               If keyword arguments 'layer name'_loop is given, the layer motion is repeats.
              """